doctrine/orm/docs/en/cookbook/validation-of-entities.rst

         </entity>
     </doctrine-mapping>

-YAML needs some little change yet, to allow multiple lifecycle events for one method, this will happen before Beta 1 though.

 Now validation is performed whenever you call ``EntityManager#persist($order)`` or when you call ``EntityManager#flush()`` and an order is about to be updated.
 Any